-d) Holding electronics such as a mobile phone, etc.; having support tools such as a ruler, and a dictionary; and wearing earphones during the exam.
+d) Using electronic devices such as mobile phones, smart phones, wearable terminals, tablet terminals, earphones, etc. and auxiliary tools such as rulers, dictionaries, etc. during the exam.
 (Except for permitted use.)

 (4) The following acts might be misconducts during the exam.
 If your suspicious activity is recognized, our judgement is the same as the above-mentioned (3).